versionpress/versionpress/CONTRIBUTING.md

 - **We care about user / dev experience**.
 Everything that is outward-facing, be it a user interface, developer API or a file format, must be carefully designed for usability and usefulness.
 We invest our energy to save it for the others.
 - **We care about code quality**.
 Hacked-together code without tests is a liability as soon as it reaches the repo.
 We try to write good, clean code.
 - **We try to be pragmatic**.
 While we care about quality, the main thing for VersionPress and its users is to move forward.
-You won't see us fighting over things like where the long lines wrap, etc.
+We're always looking for the right balance.

 ### Our development process